 David has handled virtually all aspects of government contracts, including bid and small business size protests, claims, defective pricing, intellectual property, qui tam litigation, and Cost Accounting Standards matters.
-He has successfully brought and defended more than a hundred bid protests, including obtaining preliminary and permanent injunctive relief, and an award of attorneys fees, against the FBI in WHR Group, Inc. v.
+He has successfully brought and defended more than a hundred bid protests, including representing Jordanian and Lebanese contractors in protests, and obtaining preliminary and permanent injunctive relief, and an award of attorneys' fees, against the FBI in WHR Group, Inc. v.
 United States, 115 Fed.
-Claims 386 (2014), has defended government contractors against fraud and bribery charges, notably including coordinating corporate investigations, voluntary disclosures to the Justice and Defense Departments, and represented firms in debarment/suspension proceedings at numerous federal agencies.
+CI.
+386 (2014).
+He has defended government contractors, both U.S. and foreign, against fraud and bribery charges, notably including coordinating corporate investigations, voluntary disclosures to the Justice and Defense departments, and represented firms in debarment/suspension proceedings at numerous federal agencies.

-David frequently lectures and writes on government contracts matters, and is the co-author of an annually updated series of three Practice Notes in Thomson Reuters’ Practical Law entitled, "Government Contracts: Agency, GAO, and COFC Bid Protests".
+David lectures and writes on government contracts matters, and is the co-author of an annually updated series of three Practice Notes in Thomson Reuters’ Practical Law entitled, "Government Contracts: Agency, GAO, and COFC Bid Protests."
 He is the lead author of "The Foley & Lardner Guide to Federal Procurement Protests" available in the Intelligence section on Foley.com and published as part of "Inside The Minds: The Impact of Recent Changes in Government Contracts," Aspatore Books, 2011.

 Admissions and Professional Memberships